 We're bringing the Presidio's infrastructure into the 21st century through much needed upgrades.

 The Presidio is like a small town, with utilities built decades ago when the Presidio was an Army post.
-We’re now bringing this national park site into the 21st century with electrical and water, sewer, and storm drainage systems that not only meet today’s standards but set the stage for a resilient and fossil-fuel-free future.
+We’re now bringing this national park site into the 21st century by replacing outdated utility infrastructure with electrical and water, sewer, and storm drainage systems that meet today’s standards and will ensure the Presidio can serve its residents, tenants, and visitors for many years to come.

 In fall 2023, we installed an electric vehicle charging station at Crissy Field in the parking lot across from East Beach.
-With 19 ports, it’s the Presidio’s largest EV charging site and one of the largest in San Francisco.
+With 19 ports, it’s the Presidio’s largest EV charging site and one of the largest in San Francisco, helping to meet demand for this critical service.
 Its waterfront location serves park employees as well as beachgoers and other visitors.

 In early 2024, we completed a new electrical sub-station near the Lombard Gate.
 It distributes reliable power to two-thirds of the Presidio and provides a second connection point to PG+E, which means if there is trouble in one area, electricity can be rerouted.

-In early 2024, we’ll finish undergrounding power lines in the Presidio’s eastern residential neighborhoods: the Quarry neighborhood near Fernandez Street and the East Washington neighborhood near Amatury Loop.
+In 2024, we finished undergrounding power lines in the Presidio’s eastern residential neighborhoods: the Quarry neighborhood near Fernandez Street and the East Washington neighborhood near Amatury Loop.
 These are places where overhead lines have been vulnerable to falling tree limbs during winter storms.
-We’re already planning for the next wave of undergrounding in late 2024 or early 2025.
+We’re already planning for the next wave of undergrounding.

-In 2024, we’ll re-route and replace a leaky underground water line near San Francisco National Cemetery, ensuring none of this precious resource goes to waste.
-We’re also making drainage improvements in the Storey Avenue neighborhood to reduce flooding during winter storms.
+In 2024, we re-routed and replaced a leaky underground water line near San Francisco National Cemetery, ensuring none of this precious resource goes to waste.
+In 2025, we’re making drainage improvements in the Storey Avenue neighborhood to reduce flooding during winter storms.
 And we’ll begin planning for the next phase of improvements to our wet utility system.